 William Thomas Kelly was born on St. Valentine’s Day, 14th February 1915, and Baptised on the 7th March 1915, the son of Thomas & Margaret Kelly (nee Bennion), they lived in Bennett’s Houses, Pentre, Flintshire., Father, Thomas Kelly was a Painter.

-Thomas Kelly had married Margaret Elizabeth Bennion in St. Deniol’s Church, Hawarden on the 9th September 1907.
-Thomas KELLY was 34, Bachelor and a Painter, his home was in Rawtenstall, his father was William KELLY (Deceased) and a Painter.
-Margaret Elizabeth BENNION was 32 and a Spinster, she lived in Saltney, Hawarden, her father was Thomas BENNION, Mariner.
+Thomas Kelly had married Margaret Elizabeth Bennion in St. Deiniol’s Church, Hawarden on the 9th September 1907.
+Thomas Kelly was 34, Bachelor and a Painter, his home was in Rawtenstall, his father was William Kelly (Deceased) and a Painter.
+Margaret Elizabeth Bennion was 32 and a Spinster, she lived in Saltney, Hawarden, her father was Thomas Bennion, Mariner.
 They married after Banns.
 Their witnesses were William Thomas Bennion & Mary Langley.

 I believe that Margaret Elizabeth Bennion may have met Thomas Kelly when she is seen on the 1901 census living at Fairleigh (Hope Avenue), Pendleton, Salford, Lancashire, as a Housemaid in the Household of Myles F. Davies, a Soldier and his daughter Vivian, age 5 and 4 servants, one of whom was Maggie Bennion, single, 26 years old and born in Hawarden, Flintshire.
 I cannot find Thomas Kelly on the same census.